jronallo/microdata_schemaorg_example/source/code4lib.html.md

 and open up the console (Ctrl+Shift+i), you can play with the Microdata DOM API a bit.
 `document.getItems()` will return a `NodeList` of all items.
-The `NodeList` will contain only the top-level items, in this case one element.
+The `NodeList` will contain only the top-level items; in this case, one element.
 It is possible to get all items of a particular type by specifying the type or types as an argument like `document.getItems('http://schema.org/ItemPage')`.
 This API may change in the future